 Unlock the possibilities of interesting layouts and make full use of your web page by creating custom paths for text with shape-outside.
 Curving words along images gives a unique touch to designs, compared to traditional straight lines.
 Take advantage of this powerful property and watch how your design is transformed!
 So don’t be afraid to think outside the box, curve those letters and enjoy the outcome you produce.

 Exploring Conical Gradients

-The use cases can range all over: colourful pie charts or unique backgrounds are just two examples where a person might find themselves wanting to apply one such pattern.
+The use cases can range all over: colorful pie charts or unique backgrounds are just two examples where a person might find themselves wanting to apply one such pattern.
 Go ahead and try out your own experiments – there’s no telling what creative artwork may result!

 Mastering Advanced Selectors

 Want to up your CSS game?
 Get a handle on advanced selectors for increased control over styling.
 These special commands let you pick and choose which HTML elements will be modified based off their attributes, relationships with other elements or pseudo-classes.